What is a free school?

-Has Deer Park School be inspected by Ofsted?
+Has Deer Park School been inspected by Ofsted?

 Yes.
 All free schools are subject to inspection in the same way as other academy category schools.

 How will the school be held accountable?

-The school is run by a Local Advisory Board (LAB) who will be accountable to the charitable trust which oversees the school.
-In addition the school will also be accountable to the Department for Education through the terms of its Funding Agreement.
+The running of the school is overseen by a Local Advisory Board (LAB) who are accountable to the charitable trust which oversees the school (The Bellevue Place Education Trust).
+In addition, the school is also accountable to the Department for Education through the terms of its Funding Agreement.
 Here is the link to the Deer Park School Local Advisory Board, for more information on its membership and function.

 How can I apply for a place?